DimitriPalmer22/Relapse-Code-Documentation/_temp/Tasks.md

 	- Follows the example set by the Pistol Prefab (Prefabs/Guns/Pistol)
 	- Create a new Shotgun prefab (You can just copy / paste the Pistol prefab & change the script)
 	- Replace the "GenericGun" script with a new "Shotgun" script.
 Make sure the Shotgun script implments the IGun interface
+	- If you want to test the gun, then you want to replace the "Initial Gun Prefab" in the player prefab

 - Enemy that fires projectiles
 	- Create a new enemy prefab & Add the essential scripts